PSI-edu/spectroscopy-tetracorder/README.md

 Tetracorder, Specpr, and support programs run on linux and unix.

+# Source Code

+Github does not have the languages right.
+The specpr and tetracorder programs are fortran, ratfor, and C.  Support programs are mostly davinci and shell scripts, with some fortran/ratfor and C programs.
+HTML is documentation in the spectral libraries.
+Spectral libraries are binary data.

 # Background

 Detection and mapping of minerals, vegetation species, chemicals,